nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 This smart contract validates Ada is split correctly between multiple addresses.

 During compilation, a list of address and percentage pairs are passed in.
-When validating the disbursement transaction, the smart contractor ensures each address receives the correct percentage that was locked at the script address.
+When validating the disbursement transaction, the smart contract ensures each address receives the correct percentage that was locked at the script address.

 ## Building